Derasine96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script for file execution permission
+A script about file permission to the other users only